-1.8% average rate increase in the individual market for 2021 (as opposed to nearly 12% that insurers initially proposed)
+11.2% proposed average rate increase in the individual market for 2022

-The following average rate changes were implemented for 2021 by insurers that offer plans through New York State of Health (rate changes are calculated before premium subsidies are applied; data regarding the number of enrollees for each insurer can be found here):
+The following average rate changes have been proposed by the insurers that offer individual/family coverage through New York State of Health (rate changes are calculated before premium subsidies are applied; data regarding the number of enrollees for each insurer can be found here):

-- Independent Health Benefits Corporation: 5.3 percent decrease (insurer had proposed a 3.7 percent decrease).
-IHBC has 4,754 members.
+- Independent Health Benefits Corporation: 0.2% decrease (insurer had proposed a 3.7 percent decrease).
+IHBC has 4,520 members.

-In addition, Healthfirst Insurance Company, which offers individual market plans only outside the exchange, decreased premiums by 4.4 percent (as opposed to the 1.8 percent average increase the insurer had proposed).
+In addition, Healthfirst Insurance Company, which offers individual market plans only outside the exchange, has proposed an average rate increase of 33.3% for 2022.